 Some are young children discovering architecture for the first time.
-Then there are 10-year-olds at a CAF Summer Camp, exploring architecture through design challenges and model-making.
+Then there are 10-year-olds at a CAC Summer Camp, exploring architecture through design challenges and model-making.
 And still others are high school graduates, pursuing college degrees in design, science and the arts.

-CAF Comes to Class
+CAC Comes to Class

 Visiting the Masterworks